neurodata/nddocs-archive/tutorials.md

 ### Third Party Tools Integration Status

+#### ITK Snap

-- ITK Snap:  Works in manno for annotation purposes.
-No one has written a tutorial about actually visualizing things otherwise, but should be possible
+Works in manno for annotation purposes (see http://docs.neurodata.io/manno).

+#### VAST

+VAST was developed by Daniel Berger at MIT and Harvard and can pull image data from OpenConnectome project for annotating EM volumes.
+Details are available here:  https://software.rc.fas.harvard.edu/lichtman/vast/  (please also see details in the linked manual).

+#### Others
 - bigdataviewer:  Broke when we switched to channel interface.
 Stephan is fixing.
 catmaid:  [ask alex]
 - vaa3d:  Nathan and Dean did this.
 Code broke when we switched to channel interface.